 Minor Forest Produce and tribal livelihoods

 Minor Forest Produce (MFP) is a major source of livelihood for tribals living in forest areas.
-The importance of MFPs for this section of the society can be gauged from the fact that around 100 million forest dwellers depend on MFPs for food, shelter, medicines and cash income.
+The importance of MFPs for this section of society can be gauged from the fact that around 100 million forest dwellers depend on MFPs for food, shelter, medicines and cash income.

 It provides them critical subsistence during the lean seasons, particularly for primitive tribal groups such as hunter-gatherers, and the landless.
 Tribals derive 20-40% of their annual income from MFP on which they spend a major portion of their time.
 This activity has a strong linkage to women’s financial empowerment as most of the MFPs are collected and used/sold by women.
 The MFP sector can create about 10 million workdays annually in the country.

-Key Highlights of Van Dhan Initiative
+Key Highlights of the Van Dhan Initiative

 At the unit level, aggregation of produce would be done by SHGs having about 30 members each forming Van Dhan Vikas ‘Samuh’.
-The SHGs would also undertake primary value addition of the MFPs using equipment such as small cutting and sieving tools, decorticator, dryer, packaging tool etc based on MFPs available in the area.
+The SHGs would also undertake primary value addition of the MFPs using equipment such as small cutting and sieving tools, decorticator, dryer, packaging tools etc based on MFPs available in the area.